AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-i-qualified-tax-credit-bonds/sec-54a.md

 #### (2) Bond ####

-The term “bond” includes any obligation.
+The term "bond" includes any obligation.

 #### (3) State ####

-The term “State” includes the District of Columbia and any possession of the United States.
+The term "State" includes the District of Columbia and any possession of the United States.

 #### (4) Available project proceeds ####

-The term “available project proceeds” means—
+The term "available project proceeds" means—

 (A) the excess of—